SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ### Edge popup
 **File**: `components/diagramComponents/EdgePopup.tsx`
-This component serves as a popup modal displaying a list of "link types" and includes a button to close the moda
+This component serves as a popup modal displaying a list of "link types" and includes a button to close the modal.

+---

+### Connection popup
+**File**: `components/diagramComponents/ConnectionPopup.tsx`
+This  component lets users create connections between documents on the diagram.

 ---